cadam00/priorCON/README.md

 ## **Installation**

-All the functions of the package **priorCON** can be installed in R via
+All the functions of the package **priorCON** at the development version can be installed in R via

 ``` r
 if (!require(remotes)) install.packages("remotes")